UvA-FNWI/ThesisFair/README.md

 ```

 ## Project import
-GraphQL path: `project.import`
+- GraphQL path: `project.import`
+- Parameters:
+- - `file` - The contents of the CSV export
-Supply a CSV file as the `file` parameter and the event ID from the ThesisFair Platform as the `evid` parameter.
+- - `evid` - The event ID from the ThesisFair Platform

 The first row of the CSV file should be a header containing column names.
 The case sensitive column names should be:
 - `Name` - Name of the project